Matael/hms_irc/README.rst

 hms_irc, the HAUM’s IRC microservice
 ====================================

-A microservice that follows routing keys on a RabbitMQ direct exchanger and publish messages on IRC depending on the messages received.
+A microservice that follows routing keys on an AMQP direct exchanger and publish messages on IRC depending on the messages received.

 Using